Students sitting on the third floor of the Student Center studying and having conversations.

 • Indicate you are a Montclair State University student (undergraduate or graduate),

-• Use the ‘Sort & Filter’ feature on the left-hand side to select ‘Satisfactory Academic Progress: Not Required’.
+• Use the filter feature on the top right-hand side and indicate ‘Satisfactory Academic Progress: Not Required’.

 • Students are also able to borrow from a student loan lender not on the ELM list.
 It is vital to check each lender’s requirements to make sure they will allow a student who is not meeting SAP to borrow a loan with them.